 Especially if your friend graduated from the same high school as you, this question can help you mentally prepare yourself for college-level coursework.
 They’ll be able to make comparisons that you understand rather than just vague “College homework is hard” from your teachers.

-Why you should ask questions
+Why you should ask a college student questions

-Regardless of whether or not you’re looking at the school your friend is attending, getting an idea of what college life is like can help you in your own search.
+Regardless of whether or not you’re looking at the school, your friend is attending, getting an idea of what college life is like can help you in your own search.
 So text, Skype, visit, or call and ask your college buddies whatever burning questions you have.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE